Webb Junior Scholars Program is on this summer!

 Summer At Webb

-Students have the opportunity to choose between Science & Engineering, Paleontology, Global Ethics and Digital Arts.
+Students have the opportunity to choose between Science & Engineering, Paleontology, Global Changemakers, Medical Science and Digital Arts.
 There are two 10-day sessions offered each summer.
 Students can stay for both sessions and chose two different offerings.

 Yes, students in the paleontology program within Junior Scholars do have the opportunity to work in the Alf Museum.
 The museum includes two floors of installations and displays and holds over 175,000 fossil specimens.